Skip to content

 • Configuring the LLM layer with configure_llm()

-• Using @node with prompt= and model= for LLM produce mode
+• Using @node with prompt= and model= for LLM think mode

-• Using @node with mode="gather" and tools= for ReAct tool loops
+• Using @node with mode="agent" and tools= for ReAct tool loops

 • Declaring tools with Tool(name, budget)